ExpertPhotography

 1. Intentional Motion Blur

-I set a long shutter speed (about a half second) to create a motion effect and move the camera while the shutter is open.
-I can move the camera side-to-side or up or down.
-I can spin the camera around.
+Intentional motion blur is a technique where you can intentionally move your camera to blur the image.
+Set a long shutter speed (about a half second) to create a motion effect and move the camera while the shutter is open.
+You can move the camera side-to-side or up or down, or even spin the camera around.

 Photographers with sure hands can set a two-second timer and throw their cameras into the air.
 Just be sure to catch it!